Mathcounts Chapter Countdown Round Form

 -

-What is the highest score on MATHCOUNTS?
+What is the target round in MATHCOUNTS?

-What is a good MATHCOUNTS chapter score?
+What is a good score in MATHCOUNTS?

 What is the countdown round in MATHCOUNTS?

 Countdown Round: focuses on speed and accuracy.
 Students have a maximum of 45 seconds per problem without a calculator.
 This round is optional at the school, chapter and state level.
-National level only for 2020-2021. -

 The AMC 8 is the hardest of the three math competitions on this list.
 Many consider Math Olympiad and Mathcounts to be good preparation for the AMC 8.
+This 40-minute competition is for middle schoolers in the 8th grade or below who are under 14.5 years old on competition day.

 Get more for Mathcounts Chapter Countdown Round